mgoren/flgbtqc/index.md

 # Outreach and Resources
 We have an active [email list](/resources#listserv), for all who have come to our Gatherings.
 Contact the [Email List Manager](mailto:{{layout.email_list_manager.email}}) for more information.

+We have an FLGBTQC calendar, which you can access [here](https://tinyurl.com/FLGBTQCalendar).
+Google provides the option to subscribe to this calendar so that you will be able to see it with your own calendars.

 We are in the process of launching an [electronic newsletter](/resources#newsletter).

 We have produced a [pamphlet](/resources#pamphlet) about FLGBTQC and our work in the world.